 How strong is your router to handle lots of traffic?

 I have also noticed that by replacing the crappy modem/router provided by your ISP, you can get faster internet speed.
 Buy a good router and then plug it into the modem via an ethernet cable.
-Then you let your fancy router deal with Wi-Fi and handling the traffic between multiple devices.
+Then you let your fancy router deal with Wi-Fi and handle the traffic between multiple devices.

 I have seen ISP modems that do ok with one connection but can’t handle many devices using Netflix.
 Just by changing the router, the situation improved with the same Internet connection.